OverwatchHeir/CryptOn/README.md

 Passwords are a real security threat.
 Impossible-to-crack passwords are complex with multiple types of characters (numbers, letters, and symbols).
-So if you want to safeguard your personal info and assets, creating secure passwords is a big first step and ProPass will help you to achieve it.
+So if you want to safeguard your personal info and assets, creating secure passwords is a big first step and CryptOn will help you to achieve it.

 It is usual in the computer industry to specify password strength in terms of information entropy which is measured in bits and is a concept from information theory.
 Instead of the number of guesses needed to find the password